KMHSTG/Ketsui-NoLockOnSound/README.md

 1 - Extract your MAME Ketsui rom archive (usually ket.zip).

-2 - Using your IPS patcher of choice, apply the ketsui-nlos.ips patch to the file named either "cave_m04701b032.u17" or "m04701b032.u17", whichever one of those is present.
+2 - Using your xdelta patcher of choice, apply the ketsui-nlos.xdelta patch to the file named either "cave_m04701b032.u17" or "m04701b032.u17", whichever one of those is present.
 Make sure that your patched file has the same filename as the original.

 3 - Rezip the Ketsui rom archive.